supertokens/supertokens-docker-mongodb/README.md

 ## Database setup
 - You do not need to ensure that the MongoDB database has started before this container is started.
 During bootup, SuperTokens will wait for ~1 hour for a MongoDB instance to be available.
 - If ```MONGODB_CONNECTION_URI``` is not provided, then SuperTokens will use an in memory database.

-## CLI reference
-Please refer to our [documentation](https://supertokens.io/docs/community/cli/overview) for this.